 Division of Chapters

-In the first chapter, I will focus on the development of the Muqawama concept worldwide, but particularly in the Middle Eastern arena.
-The concepts that I will refer to in this chapter will include: Jihad, Istishhad, Fidaaʾ, Ṣumoud and Mumanʿaa, and of course Muqawama.
-Later in this chapter, I will conduct a historical review of the development of Muqawama in Palestine, before moving to Lebanon, the focus of the book.
+In the first chapter, I will focus on the development of the muqawama concept worldwide, but particularly in the Middle Eastern context.
+The concepts that I will refer to in this chapter will include jihad, istishhād, fidāʾ, ṣumūd, and mumānaʿa, and of course, muqāwama.
+Later in this chapter, I will conduct a historical review of the development of muqāwama in Palestine, before moving to Lebanon, the focus of the book.

 The second chapter will conduct a historical review of Lebanon.
 The uniqueness of this chapter lies in the use of Gramscian perspectives in the attempt to understand the history of Lebanon.
-In addition to the historical, social and political review, I will attempt to draw the history of Lebanon as history of hegemonic projects that dominated Lebanon at the political and conceptual levels throughout the first decades that followed the establishment of the Lebanese state, up to the collapse of the first hegemonic project, called the project of merchants and bankers.
-The project’s review will include an analysis at the economic, social and symbolic levels, and will involve, inter alia, in-depth reference to the ideas of two intellectuals leading this project, namely Michel Chiha and Charles Corm.
+In addition to the historical, social and political review, I will attempt to draw the history of Lebanon as one of hegemonic projects that dominated Lebanon at the political and conceptual levels throughout the first decades following the establishment of the Lebanese state, up until the collapse of the first hegemonic project, called the project of merchants and bankers.
+The project’s review will include an analysis at the economic, social, and symbolic levels, and will involve, inter alia, in-depth reference to the ideas of two intellectuals leading this project, namely Michel Chiha and Charles Corm.
 This part of the chapter ends with an analysis of the reasons behind the collapse of the merchants and bankers’ hegemony, and the one headed by the Maronite elite, leading to a bloody civil war.

-Then I move to a brief review of the historical roots of Hezbollah in Lebanon and to the history of Shiites in Lebanon, especially within the dominant state of hegemony in Lebanon at its very beginning.
-At the end of this chapter, I will briefly review the personal history of recent young clergymen that started to flourish in the Lebanese Shiʿa at the late Sixties-early Seventies, and who will become later the organic intellectuals leading and establishing Hezbollah and organization’s hegemonic project.
+I then move to a brief review of the historical roots of Hezbollah in Lebanon and to the history of Shiites in Lebanon, especially within the dominant state of hegemony in Lebanon at its very beginning.
+At the end of this chapter, I will briefly review the personal history of recent young clergymen who started to flourish among the Lebanese Shiʿa in the late sixties to early seventies, and who later will become the organic intellectuals leading and establishing Hezbollah and the organization’s hegemonic project.

 The third chapter will analyze the conceptual basis on which Hezbollah’s young leadership developed.
-In this chapter, I chose five outstanding intellectuals of the political Shiʿa from the 20th century, who have directly affected the establishment of the ideas on which Hezbollah was based.
-These thinkers are Muhammad Baqir as-Sadr, Ayatollah Khomeini, Ali Shariʿati, Musa as-Sadr and Muhammad Husayn Fadlallah.
+In this chapter, I chose five outstanding intellectuals of the political Shiʿa from the twentieth century, who have directly affected the establishment of the ideas on which Hezbollah is based.
+These thinkers are Muhammad Baqir as-Sadr, Ayatollah Khomeini, Ali Shariʿati, Musa as-Sadr, and Muhammad Husayn Fadlallah.

-In this chapter, I will review and analyze part of the writings of these intellectuals, highlighting the breaking point between their philosophy and that of the classical Twelver Shiʿa that placed a special emphasis on the “Taqiyya” and the distancing from direct political activism, as long as the Twelve Imam is concealed.
-I will also refer to the convergence and divergence points between their thought and that of other secular, socialist and revolutionary movements of the Third World.
+In this chapter, I will review and analyze part of the writings of these intellectuals, highlighting the breaking point between their philosophy and that of the classical Twelver Shiʿa that placed a special emphasis on the taqiya and the distancing from direct political activism, as long as the twelfth Imam is concealed.
+I will also refer to the convergence and divergence points between their thought and that of other secular, socialist, and revolutionary movements of the Third World.

-In the fourth chapter, and based on the precedent chapters, I examine the main components of the Hezbollah’s Muqawama project in Lebanon.
-I will argue that Hezbollah’s Muqawama project has three main layers that have undergone changes in the same way that Hezbollah itself has changed.
-These layers are: the religious layer and the revolutionary-resistive interpretation of Shiʿa Islam; the Lebanese nationalist perception of the organization and its reference to the Lebanese and Arab nationalism, in addition to its relations and perceptions of Lebanese religious pluralism; the organization’s socio-economic layer, and its economic and status- based social positions.
+In the fourth chapter, and based on the precedent chapters, I examine the main components of Hezbollah’s Muqāwama project in Lebanon.
+I will argue that this project has three main layers that have undergone changes in the same way that Hezbollah itself has transformed.
+These layers are the religious layer and the revolutionary-resistive interpretation of Shiʿa Islam; the Lebanese nationalist perception of the organization and its reference to Lebanese and Arab nationalism, in addition to its relations and perceptions of Lebanese religious pluralism; and the organization’s socio-economic layer and its economic and status- based social positions.